-This is about social media management, social media marketing, search engine optimization and email marketing campaigns.
+This is about social media management, social media marketing, search engine optimization, and email marketing campaigns.
+They can be daunting at first for startups but as long as they go to a company like NetSearch Digital Marketing, they should be able to handle it all.
+It’s all about establishing their brand.
 There is all this stuff out there.
 It takes time to read up on what these things do, test these products, see what works for you, what would eventually work for a client, and piece together these packages.
 That’s also a resource thing.
 You can delegate that.
 I have used an outside digital marketing firm for a portion of what I’ve done with QuestFusion for the first year and a half.
 I’m moving away from that now.

 Rachel: You have to kind of break it so that you can figure out how to fix it again.
 I agree with you.
 A year or so back, my presence online was minimal.
 Now I’m on all the different sites.
 I’m blogging and tweeting constantly.
 You need to have a go at these things and work out how it fits for yourself, so you can work out how it fits for your clients.